ppatierno/rh-osd-2018/README.md

 * `Kafka` : a Kafka cluster (with Zookeeper ensemble)
 * `KafkaConnect` : a Kafka Connect cluster
 * `KafkaConnectS2I` : a Kafka Connect cluster with OpenShift S2I support for adding plugins connectors
-* `KafkaMirrorMaker` : a Kafka Mirror Maker replica
+* `KafkaMirrorMaker` : a Kafka Mirror Maker deployment
 * `KafkaTopic` : a Kafka topic
 * `KafkaUser`: a Kafka user (with related ACLs)